CorePoint-Generations/ProtoSRV/README.md

   ## Installation

-  *Steps required to install project and how to get the development environment running:*
+  *Steps required to install ProtoSRV:*

-  These are the installation steps.
-Humanitarian granular, resilient, natural resources inclusive radical framework.
-Transparent low-hanging fruit inspiring replicable dynamic fairness her body her rights mobilize.
+  1. Go to the [Releases](/releases) section
+  2. Download the latest file
+  3. Run the setup
+  4. Complete required steps
+  5. Open the software
+     *You're done!*

   ## Usage